-Christmas in the Park is a month-long festival in one of Montreal's most popular public spaces, Place Émilie-Gamelin.
-This festival has a lot of holiday-themed activities and events, such as a beautiful light show, an ice-skating rink, a Christmas village with decorated chalets, and a parade with Santa Claus.
-Live music and dance performances, holiday treats and hot drinks, and horse-drawn carriage rides through the park are also available.
+Christmas in the Park is a month-long festival in three of Montreal's most popular public spaces (Place Émilie-Gamelin, Parc Lahaie, and Parc des Compagnons-de-Saint-Laurent).
+This festival has a lot of holiday-themed activities and events and a Christmas village with decorated chalets.
+Visitors can enjoy live music and dance performances, holiday treats and hot drinks, bonfires, and more.

-Christmas in the Park is open every day from December 3 to December 31, usually from 5 pm to 10 pm, and is easy to get to with public transportation.
+Christmas in the Park is open every day from December 8 to December 31, usually from 9am to 11pm, and is easy to get to with public transportation.
 There is no fee to get into the park, and it is free to look around.
-You can enjoy the sights and sounds of the holiday season and make memories with friends and family that will last a lifetime.
+You can enjoy the sights and sounds of the holiday season and make memories with friends and family.
 Christmas in the Park is an event you won't want to miss because there is so much to see and do.
-It is the perfect place to get out of the cold and enjoy winter.

 Igloofest happens every year between January and February, but the dates and times change every year.
 The festival is easy to get to by public transportation, and people of all ages are welcome to go.
 The festival has a fee to get in, and it's a popular event, so be ready for crowds.